aspauldingcode/FET-CSS-Assignment/README.md

-# HTML CSS Project for Front-End Techmnologies
+# HTML CSS Project for Front-End Technologies
 This took longer than expected... ¯\_(ツ)_/¯